-- 1. Not pre-empt debate on any matter listed on the agenda of the Council Meeting at which the question is asked. - 2.
-Not refer to matters designated as confidential under the Local Government Act 2020. - 3.
-Be clear and unambiguous and not contain argument on the subject. - 4.
-Not be derogatory, defamatory, or embarrassing to any Councillor, member of staff, ratepayer, or member of the public, nor relate to a matter beyond the power of Council.
+- 1. Not pre-empt debate on any matter listed on the agenda of the Council Meeting at which the question is asked. - Not refer to matters designated as confidential under the Local Government Act 2020.
+Be clear and unambiguous and not contain argument on the subject. - Be clear and unambiguous and not contain argument on the subject.
+Not be derogatory, defamatory or embarrassing to any Councillor, member of staff, - ratepayer or member of the public, nor relate to a matter beyond the power of Council.

-If the member of the public attends the Council Meeting the Mayor will read the question aloud and provide a response.
+If the member of the public is in attendance at the Council Meeting the Mayor will read the question aloud and provide a response.
 If a question cannot be answered at the meeting, a written response will be prepared and forwarded to the person raising the question.